locessentials/eng401-business-english-us/overview/how-to-use.md

 # How to Use these Course Contents

-This course has been designed to minimize educational barriers and embrace open access to knowledge in the era of generative artificial intelligence (GAI)
+This course has been designed to minimize educational barriers and embrace open access to knowledge in the era of generative artificial intelligence (GAI).

 ---